 A group of Japanese young people come to our rescue.
-Despite the language barrier, they offer to help us by designating the one in the group having most knowledge of English.
+Despite the language barrier, one of them offers to help us.
 His communication skills in English are not overwhelming, but with straightforward gestures he lets us understand that he is going to accompany us right to our hotel!

 He will catch up with his friends later, and we confidently follow him.
 We zigzag through the quarter, and then all of a sudden he stops, with a service-minded expression on his face and an accompanying slight bow.
-It appears that we are just in front of our hotel or ryokan Edoya, named after the ancient Tokyo: Edo.
+It appears that we are just in front of our hotel, the ryokan Edoya, named after the ancient Tokyo: Edo.